prebid/prebid.github.io/dev-docs/modules/sizeMappingV2.md

   }
 {% endhighlight %}

-- **labels** are no longer defined in sizeConfig object.
-Labels should be defined in the `pbjs.requestBids` call.
-Now, **labels** don't need to be associated with a size range defined by the **mediaQuery** property of sizeConfig object because each ad unit/bidder can define their own size buckets and sizes associated with those buckets. **lables** are still an effective way to do other tasks like, filtering ad units/bidders based on their Geo location, etc. For more details on Labels, visit [Conditional Ad Units](http://prebid.org/dev-docs/conditional-ad-units.html).
+- **Labels** aren't defined in AdUnit sizeConfig objects.
+Instead of funneling viewport sizes into a small number of labeled scenarios, the Advanced Size Mapping approach allows each AdUnit and Bidder to define separate size buckets.
+Labels are still an effective way to do other tasks like filtering AdUnits and Bidders based on their geo location.
+For more details on Labels, visit [Conditional Ad Units](/dev-docs/conditional-ad-units.html).

-- **mediaQuery** is not needed.
-Instead, we need an array of size buckets defined by the `minViewPort` property.
+- Likewise, **mediaQuery** is not used in AdUnit sizeConfig objects.
+Instead, an array of size buckets is defined by just the `minViewPort` property.
 Only one size bucket activates based on viewport size.

-Here is an [example](http://prebid.org/dev-docs/publisher-api-reference.html#sizeConfig-Example) using global sizeConfig.
+It may be useful to compare the globally-configured sizeConfig with the AdUnit-level sizeConfig.
+[Here is an example](/dev-docs/publisher-api-reference.html#sizeConfig-Example) using global sizeConfig.

-If we convert it to use Size Mapping V2, it'll look like this:
+Here's that example converted to use Advanced Size Mapping:

 {% highlight js %}
   const adUnit = {